metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

   # Now print the logs and winning information.
   say $CondorcetElection->logv();
   say $IRVElection->logv();
-  say '******************';
+  say '*'x60;
   say "Plurality Winner: $PluralityWinner->{'winner'}";
   say "IRV Winner: $IRVResult->{'winner'}";
-  say "Winner: $Winner";
+  say "Condorcet Winner: $Winner";

 # Overview

 ## Brief Review of Voting Methods

 Several alternatives have been proposed to the simple vote for a single choice method that has been used in most elections for a single member.
 In addition a number of different methods have been used for multiple members.
-For alternative single member voting, the three common alternatives are *Approval* (voters indicate all choices that they approve of), *Ranked Choice* (Voters rank the choices), and *Score* also known as *Range* (A Ranked Choice Ballot where the number of rankings is limited but voters may rank more than 1 choice at each rank).
+For alternative single member voting, the three common alternatives are *Approval* (voters indicate all choices that they approve of), *Ranked Choice* (Voters rank the choices), and *Score* also known as *Range* (voters give choices a score according to a scale).

 *Vote for One* ballots may be resolved by one of two methods: *Majority* and *Plurality*.
 Majority vote requires a majority of votes to win (but frequently produces no winner), and Plurality which selects the choice with the most votes.